 {266}

-Israel and Judah. &#8220;In those days, and at that time, will I cause the Branch of righteousness to grow up unto David&#8221; (*v*.
-15).
+Israel and Judah.
+"In those days, and at that time, will I cause the Branch of righteousness to grow up unto David" (verse 15).

-In @Ezekiel 34 David shall be prince *(verse* 24). &#8220;They shall be my people, saith the Lord God&#8221; (*verse* 30).
-In chapter 36 we have the remarkable promise to which above all others the Lord Jesus made allusion in His conversation with Nicodemus, and which declares the necessity of that work in order that Israel may enjoy their privileges even in the land, and that they may be at the same time &#8220;Ammi,&#8221; the people of God, and that God may be their God.
+In @Ezekiel 34 David shall be prince (verse 24).
+"They shall be my people, saith the Lord God" (verse 30).
+In chapter 36 we have the remarkable promise to which above all others the Lord Jesus made allusion in His conversation with Nicodemus, and which declares the necessity of that work in order that Israel may enjoy their privileges even in the land, and that they may be at the same time "Ammi," the people of God, and that God may be their God.
 We have also here the proof that this work (which shews that the people were not recognized as the people of God), is applicable to the people, such as they were at the return from Babylon, since the Lord so applies it, and that the promise of being the people of God cannot be fulfilled without this work of grace being made good; a work which was not made good in the days of the Lord, and which is not yet either, as to the restoration of the nation.
-In chapter 37 we see Judah and Israel reunited in a striking manner&#8212;the people of God &#8220;Ammi,&#8221; and God their God&#8212;twice repeated and David king over them.
-They shall walk in the judgments and statutes of fiie Lord, David being their prince, in their own land for ever.
+In chapter 37 we see Judah and Israel reunited in a striking manner -- the people of God "Ammi," and God their God -- twice repeated and David king over them.
+They shall walk in the judgments and statutes of the Lord, David being their prince, in their own land for ever.
 Upon these points chapters 38 and 39 may also be consulted.
-These passages shew, in a way not to be disputed, that the epoch at which Israel should become &#8220;Ammi&#8221; (that is to say, should no longer be &#8220;Lo-ammi,&#8221; for &#8220;Lo&#8221; is but a negation), was not to be realized until the last days, when Christ will be their king; that this was to have its accomplishment by that grace which will write the law in their hearts, when God gives them a new heart according to the new covenant, and all Israel will be there.
+These passages shew, in a way not to be disputed, that the epoch at which Israel should become "Ammi" (that is to say, should no longer be "Lo-ammi," for "Lo" is but a negation), was not to be realized until the last days, when Christ will be their king; that this was to have its accomplishment by that grace which will write the law in their hearts, when God gives them a new heart according to the new covenant, and all Israel will be there.
 Judah and the ten tribes will form but one nation which will never be divided nor driven from the land, over which Christ will reign for ever.
-And all this is said on the occasion of the captivity of Babylon, in which God rejected Judah as He had rejected Israel; as also that the promise of the return from the captivity which would cause &#8220;Ammi&#8221; to be named upon Israel should be when all these things therein recited should be accomplished; so that the period during which &#8220;Lo-ammi&#8221; is the name of Israel was to last from the captivity of Babylon until the return of the Lord.
+And all this is said on the occasion of the captivity of Babylon, in which God rejected Judah as He had rejected Israel; as also that the promise of the return from the captivity which would cause "Ammi" to be named upon Israel should be when all these things therein recited should be accomplished; so that the period during which "Lo-ammi" is the name of Israel was to last from the captivity of Babylon until the return of the Lord.

 Lastly, to remove all possibility of question, I add that the